| Title: | Probabilistic Reconciliation via Conditioning |

 This function computes the shrinkage to a diagonal covariance with unequal variances.

-Note that here we use the estimators and
+Note that here we use the estimators and and we internally

 use the correlation matrix in place of the covariance to compute the optimal shrinkage factor.